Menu

 My kids keep outgrowing their ski boots!
 What can I do?

 One other tip when buying gear for kids is to look for ski boots that have an adjustable shell.
-This style boot will typically offer 2-3 size adjustments, so that as you kids foot grows, you can adjust the shell to make it fit better.
-The liners also stretch more to accomodate the range of sizes that the boot shell can be adjusted to.
+This style boot will typically offer 2-3 size adjustments so that as your kid's foot grows, you can adjust the shell to make it fit better.
+The liners also stretch more to accommodate the range of sizes that the boot shell can be adjusted to.
 Roces and a few other ski boot brands offer these types of boots, but they do come with a higher upfront cost.
-Additionally, this style ski boot also tends to be better suited for beginner to intermediate skiers, so if your kid is ripping down the double black diamond expert runs, it's probably best to go with a traditional boot that doesn't have the adjustable shell.
+Additionally, this style of ski boot also tends to be better suited for beginner to intermediate skiers, so if your kid is ripping down the double black diamond expert runs, it's probably best to go with a traditional boot that doesn't have an adjustable shell.